lastlink/docs-1/1-getting-started/5-your-database.md

 #### Many-to-Many
 Again, these can be created within Directus or the database itself.
 In the example below, to create a slideshow interface we're adding in a relationship between the `articles` table we just created and the `directus_files` table.

-##### Create the junction table
-Remember to add the id column and two fields for holding the relational id.
+*Create the junction table* – remember to add the id column and two fields for holding the relational id.

 > Optional Note: You can add a `sort` column (see above) to allow the relational items to be manually sorted with drag-and-drop.